SW8B PCB0046 HSD

 Serial Wombat SW8B PCB0046 HSD

-Eight Channel I2C Controlled High Side Driver with diagnostics and current limiting provided by two TPSH160-Q1 ICs
+Eight Channel I2C Controlled High Side Driver with configurable frequency PWM, per-channel measurable current feedback, and chip-level diagnostics and current limiting provided by two Texas Instruments TPSH160-Q1 ICs

 PRELOADED FIRMWARE IMAGE: